selsa-inube/bootcamps/content/frontend/html-css/html-css-ex-freecodecamp-cat-photo-app.md

+---
+title: freeCodeCamp - Cat Photo App
+type: exercise
+topic: html, css
+---

-# #A7: freeCodeCamp → Cat Photo App
+# freeCodeCamp → Cat Photo App

 In the New Responsive Web Design Certificate, there are a bunch of projects that the platform provides to learn the basics of HTML and CSS.
 Complete the first project: Cat Photo App.